gr-grey/work-site/content/records/quartz website setup.md

 tags: records
 ---

-If we want multiple quartz websites (e.g. one for serious stuff one for fun), we need multiple repos.
+To get multiple quartz websites (e.g. one for serious stuff one for fun), we need multiple repos.

-But github does not allow forking a repo twice, so here's a workaround.
+Github does not allow forking a repo twice, But there's a workaround.

 ```bash
 git clone https://github.com/jackyzha0/quartz.git gr-grey.xyz